Visit Jasper National Park in spring for fantastic skiing, quiet trails, great wildlife viewing, and affordable accommodation.

 Where we walk on a frozen riverbed to dazzling ice falls, have a bonfire, and hike some more.

-Read about our experience here: Magical Maligne Canyon Ice Walk.
+Read about our guided experience here: Hike & Dine at Maligne Canyon.

 Lunchtime finds us at Lake Annette for a picnic and bonfire.
 It’s quiet, save for a few cheeky whiskeyjacks who have come see what’s on the menu.
 They flit from tree to tree, closer and closer, until they realize we don’t have any handouts for them.
 (Never feed wildlife!
 Human food isn’t good for wildlife, including birds, and is a ticketable offense.)